Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 AI Vibe Coded Nodes for Comfy UI

-Made & Released the first ComFyUI <br>HeartMula Absynth Music Generator </br> node for ComfyUI :-) This node lets you generate full songs in Comfy with very good quality similar to what Suno 3.5 can do, so definetly a step up for the local AI music generation!
+Made & Released the first ComFyUI <strong>HeartMula Absynth Music Generator </strong> node for ComfyUI :-) This node lets you generate full songs in Comfy with very good quality similar to what Suno 3.5 can do, so definetly a step up for the local AI music generation!
 Go here and try this node now: https://github.com/Absynth-Vibe-Coding/Heart-Mula-Comfy-UI